cns-iu/cns-pubvis/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)
 [![View Demo](https://img.shields.io/badge/demo-online-brightgreen.svg)](https://cns-iu.github.io/mav-pub)

-mav-pub is a visualization framework and library for Angular 6+
+cns-pubvis is a visualization framework and library for Angular 6+

 For information on how to develop / contribute to mav-pub, see [DEVELOPMENT.md](DEVELOPMENT.md)